 Handicraft market: The market is located in the main square and gives visitors the opportunity to take a handicraft or textile souvenir of the area.

-BY TRAIN The train is the most common, faster, and old way to get to Machu Picchu (reality, to its modern town named Aguas Calientes), the train to Aguas Calientes is a day trip that lasts 01:50 hrs approx, and happily, the two Cusco train companies like Peru Rail and Inca Rail offer competitive prices, many frequencies per day, and good quality of service on board.
-The prices can vary depending on the class of train that the tourist take; Expedition, Vistadome, and the luxury Hiram Bingham (In the case of Peru Rail), and the Voyager, the 360º and the Luxury First Class (In the case o of Inca Rail).
+BY TRAIN: The train is the most common, fastest, and mostly considered the besr way to get to Machu Picchu (reality, to its modern town named Aguas Calientes).
+The train to Aguas Calientes is a day trip that lasts 1.5 hrs approximately, and the two Cusco train companies like Peru Rail and Inca Rail offer competitive prices, many frequencies per day, and good quality of service on board.
+The prices can vary depending on the class of train that the tourist take; Expedition, Vistadome, and the luxury Hiram Bingham (In the case of Peru Rail), and the Voyager, the 360º and the Luxury First Class (In the case of Inca Rail).
 However, the price in the case of the most basic class of service is around $70, one way.

 BY HIKING THROUGH THE INCA TRAIL The Inca Trail to visit Machu Picchu is an unparalleled experience because is the same footpath that the Incas used centuries ago to get to the famous Incas citadel.
-In this sense, if you tour it, you will feel the same sensation of pace, calm, and beauty that the ancient Inca people felt.
-Of course, this route is reserved for those adventurous tourists who want to strive them before getting their reward (getting to Machu Picchu), the trekking lasts 03 nights and 04 days.
+In this sense, you will feel the same sensation of calm, and beauty that the ancient Inca people felt.
+Of course, this route is reserved for those adventurous tourists who want to strive themselves before getting their reward of getting to Machu Picchu.
+The trekking lasts 3 nights and 4 days.
 The advantage of doing it is that, during the route, you will find other unique Inca archaeological remains, amazing flora and fauna, and adventure.
 The disadvantage is that you cannot do it alone, you must always hire a travel agency authorized by the Peruvian government.

-BY BUS AND TRAIN This way to get to Machu pìcchu is the most recent and consists in take a bus from the town main square heading to Santa Teresa, 142 km northwest of Ollantaytambo, the road is not paved and the bus trip lasts around 03:30 hrs.
-Once in Santa Teresa, the visitor will have to another bus to the Hydroelectric train station (30 minutes of the trip) where finally, he will have to take the local train (not tourist class service) and head to Machu Picchu (30 minutes more of the trip)
+BY BUS AND TRAIN This way to get to Machu Picchu is the most recent and consists in take a bus from the town main square heading to Santa Teresa, 142 km northwest of Ollantaytambo, the road is not paved and the bus trip lasts around 3.5 hrs.
+Once in Santa Teresa, you will have to take another bus to the Hydroelectric train station (30 minutes of the trip) where finally, you’ll have to take the local train (not tourist class service) and head to Machu Picchu (30 minutes more of the trip)